 - If you don't like cilantro, substitute chopped fresh parsley instead.

-- I recommend sticking with white wine vinegar rather that substituting other vinegar, as white wine vinegar just has a really nice subtle flavor.
+- I recommend sticking with white wine vinegar rather that substituting other vinegars, as white wine vinegar just has a really nice subtle flavor.
 With that said, cider vinegar would probably work just fine.

 Thanks for linking up your delicious Caviar recipe at our Strut Your Stuff Saturday.
 It looks yummy! -The Six Sisters